SubhamoyBiswas/home/README.md

         </div>
         <div class="content">
             Hi, I am Subhamoy!<br>
-            I am a research candidate in the Master of Applied Science in Electrical and Computer Engineering program at University of Waterloo, advised by [Prof. Mahla Poudineh](https://uwaterloo.ca/electrical-computer-engineering/profile/m2poudin) at the [Integrated Devices for Early Disease Awareness and Translational Applications (IDEATION) Lab](https://uwaterloo.ca/integrated-devices-early-awareness-lab/).
+            I am a research candidate in the Master of Applied Science in Electrical and Computer Engineering program at University of Waterloo, advised by <a href="https://uwaterloo.ca/electrical-computer-engineering/profile/m2poudin">Prof. Mahla Poudineh</a> at the <a href="https://uwaterloo.ca/integrated-devices-early-awareness-lab/">Integrated Devices for Early Disease Awareness and Translational Applications (IDEATION) Lab</a>.
 I am currently working on:<br>
-            1. time-series models for long-term glucose monitoring and forecasting diabetic ketoacidosis in patients
+            <br>1. time-series models for long-term glucose monitoring and forecasting diabetic ketoacidosis in patients
-            2. fabrication and optimization of minimally-invasive microneedles for bioanalyte detection
+            <br>2. fabrication and optimization of minimally-invasive microneedles for bioanalyte detection
             <br><img src="Background.png" alt="alt text" width="500" align="middle"/>
             <br>
             <br>